AMWA-TV/ms-05-02/docs/Framework.md

     attribute NcName    name; // Name of property attribute NcName?    typeName; // Name of property's datatype.
-Can only ever be null if the type is any attribute NcBoolean    isReadOnly; // TRUE iff property is read-only attribute NcBoolean    isPersistent; // TRUE iff property value survives power-on reset attribute NcBoolean    isNullable; // TRUE iff property is nullable attribute NcBoolean    isSequence; // TRUE iff property is a sequence attribute NcBoolean    isDeprecated; // TRUE iff property is marked as deprecated attribute NcBoolean?    isConstant; // Optional flag which indicates if the property is readonly and constant (the device has no means to change the value) attribute NcParameterConstraints?    constraints; // Optional constraints on top of the underlying data type };
+Can only ever be null if the type is any attribute NcBoolean    isReadOnly; // TRUE iff property is read-only attribute NcBoolean    isNullable; // TRUE iff property is nullable attribute NcBoolean    isSequence; // TRUE iff property is a sequence attribute NcBoolean    isDeprecated; // TRUE iff property is marked as deprecated attribute NcParameterConstraints?    constraints; // Optional constraints on top of the underlying data type };
 ```